bbi-lab/bbi-dmux/README.md

 #### Configuration file:

-The second thing you need are configuration files that pass in arguments to the pipeline.
+The second things you need are configuration files that pass in arguments to the pipeline.
 These are the *experiment.config* and *nextflow.config* files.

 ##### *experiment.config* file